Energy-Efficient Chip Design: Overview and Basics for Industrial Systems

 • Industrial IoT (IIoT) networks

-The main problems this approach solves are excessive power usage, overheating, system inefficiency, and high maintenance requirements in industrial setups.
+Energy-efficient chips address challenges like excessive power usage, overheating, system inefficiency, and high maintenance in industrial setups.

 Key Trends

-• Advanced Process Nodes (2025): Semiconductor manufacturers are moving toward smaller nodes such as 3nm and below, improving power efficiency and performance.
+• Advanced Process Nodes (2025): Smaller nodes (3nm and below) improve power efficiency and performance.

-• Edge Computing Growth (2025): Energy-efficient chips are increasingly used in edge devices to reduce cloud dependency and latency.
+• Edge Computing Growth (2025): Chips used in edge devices reduce cloud dependency and energy usage.

-• Low-Power IoT Integration: New chipsets are designed to support long-lasting sensor networks with minimal energy consumption.
+• Low-Power IoT Integration: Supports long-lasting sensor networks with minimal energy consumption.

 Industry Snapshot Table